 - Two 3-day morning programs for children ages 3 years 7 months to 4 years 3 months

 - Two 3 or 4-day afternoon programs for children ages 4 years 4 months to kindergarten enrollment.

 Classes are balanced between males and females.
 Age grouping and the balance between male and female children provide more opportunities for college students to observe gender and developmental issues in young children.

 The nursery school is located on the campus at Wheaton College and is open to the public.
 Inquiries begin in early October, when parents are asked to call 508-285-8220 to place their child on an inquiry list for the following school year.
-In January parents on the inquiry list are invited to attend one of four 1-hour sessions to discuss the philosophy of the nursery school and the procedure for enrollment are provided.
+In January parents on the inquiry list are invited to attend an orientation during which the philosophy of the nursery school and the procedure for enrollment are provided.
 Parents unable to attend a January Open House session, or those seeking enrollment after January, are encouraged to phone or email for an appointment.